5. Board of Director

 - To consider approving the appointment of persons having required qualifications, without prohibited characteristics according to Public Limited Companies Act, B.E.
 2535 (as well as the amendment), Securities and Exchange Act, B.E.
 2535 (as well as the amendment), and relevant notifications, requirements and/or regulations to assume the position of directors in cases of vacancy for directors due to other reasons other than retirement by rotation.
 The Board of Directors shall consider and give approval on appointment of new directors to replace directors retiring due by rotation as well as specifying the remuneration for directors as presented by the Nomination and Remuneration Committee before proposing the Annual General Meeting of Shareholders to consider approving.

-- To appoint committees, such as the Audit Committee, the Executive Committee, the Good Corporate Governance Committee, the Nomination and Remuneration Committee and the Risk Management Committee, or other committees as well as defining authority and duties of those committees in order to support the performance of the Board of Directors.
+- To appoint committees, such as the Audit and Corporate Governance Committee, the Executive Committee, the Nomination and Remuneration Committee and the Risk Management and Sustainability Committee, or other committees as well as defining authority and duties of those committees in order to support the performance of the Board of Directors.

 - To specify and change names of authorized directors.